usnistgov/ARIAC/wiki/updates.md

 * Each shelf has two levels:
    * Top and bottom shelves contain ghost parts.
 Those parts are only there for aesthetic, meaning **they are not graspable**.
 There are 3 different types of shelves.
 They all have the same dimensions but the type of ghost parts for those shelves are different.
 These shelves are named `base`, `collar`, and `pipe`.
-   * Parts will never be spawn on the top shelf.
-   * When parts are spawn on a shelf, they will always be spawn on the bottom shelf.
+   * When parts are spawn on a shelf, they will always be spawn on the bottom shelf, never on the top shelf.

    <img src="figures/shelf.png" alt="alt text" width="600" class="center">